Photo: Craig Lee

 issued patents, and has given over 180 invited talks.

-Vuckovic has authored more than 140 refereed journal articles (cited over 12000 times), 13 book chapters, 12 issued patents, and has given over 180 invited talks.
+Vuckovic has authored more than 140 refereed journal articles, 13 book chapters, 12 issued patents, and has given over 180 invited talks.

 For more info, please see CV